dduneau/website/content/authors/admin/_index.md

   url: https://edb.cnrs.fr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research pertain at understanding why some individuals suffer strongly from a given infection and other do not.
+bio: My research pertain at understanding why some individuals suffer strongly from a given challenge, generally diseases, and other do not.

 # Interests to show in About widget
 interests: